Nikita-Goncharov/Money-Box/README.md

-## Custom queue with priorities in c++
+## Money box in c++
-A queue with a variable number of priorities.
-Queue elements are also overloaded to perform mathematical and logical operations
+Money box with custom hash table for saving count of coins by nominal.
+Money boxes can be combined with other boxes and coins.
 ***
 For start(linux)
 ```shell